andela/pushtool/README.md

 That's why I made *PushTool*.
 It is a Mac and iPhone app for sending push notifications *directly* to the *Apple Push Notification Service*.
 No need to set up a server or create an account online.
 You only need the SSL certificate and a device token to start pushing directly from your Mac, or even from an iPhone!
 PushTool has detailed error reporting and logs, which are very helpful with verifying your setup.

-PushTool comes with a small framework for both OS X and iOS.
-It provides various tools for sending notifications programmatically.
-On OS X it can use the keychain to retrieve push certificates and keys.
-PushTool can also be used without keychain, using a PKCS #12 file.
-If you want to get a better understanding of how push notifications work, then this framework is a good place to start and play around.

 Features
 --------